nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![Expected Outcome For Delete Plan](images/expectedMessageForDeletePlan.png)<br/>

-Now, plan with index number 3 (Grow My Muscles) is removed from the plan list.
-If Grow My Muscles is not scheduled for any day, content in the red box will not be shown.
+Now, plan with index number 3 (grow my muscles) is removed from the plan list.
+If plan with index number 3 is not scheduled for any day, content in the red box will not be shown.

 Now, running the `plan /list` command will show the plan list as follows: